Azure/azure-devops-cli-extension/doc/migrations.md

 - `status`: Show migration status for a repository GUID.
 - `create`: Create a migration.
 Use `--validate-only` for pre-migration checks only.
 - `pause`: Pause an active migration.
 - `resume`: Resume a stopped (paused, failed) migration.
-Optional flags:
-  - `--validate-only`: Resume in validate-only mode.
-  - `--migration`: Promote a succeeded validate-only migration to full migration.
-    This updates the existing migration by setting `validateOnly=false` and `statusRequested=active`.
-  - If a migration is currently active, pause it before resuming or switching mode.
+Optional flags are `--validate-only` (resume in validate-only mode) and `--migration` (promote a succeeded validate-only migration to full migration by setting `validateOnly=false` and `statusRequested=active`).
+If a migration is currently active, pause it before resuming or switching mode.
 - `cutover set` / `cutover cancel`: Schedule or cancel cutover.
 - `abandon`: Abandon and delete a migration.